Monday, 24 February 2025

 Ties with Activision Blizzard

-This follows Microsoft’s acquisition of Activision Blizzard, a move partly motivated by the desire to expand into mobile gaming.
+This development follows Microsoft’s acquisition of Activision Blizzard, a move partly motivated by the desire to expand into mobile gaming.
 Activision Blizzard, known for successful mobile games such as Candy Crush and Call of Duty Mobile, plays a crucial role in Microsoft’s strategy.
 In October 2022, Microsoft revealed plans to establish an “Xbox Mobile Platform”, integrating mobile games from Activision and King.

 The completion of the Activision Blizzard deal in October, after nearly two years, might have delayed Microsoft’s mobile store ambitions.
 Spencer stressed the importance of choice in mobile gaming and the need for Xbox to maintain relevance across multiple platforms.